AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_overview.md

 Chat groups have the following roles and privileges:

 - Chat group members: Members can send and receive group messages.
 They do not have any administrative privileges.
-- Chat group admins: Admins are members that also have some administrative privileges, including modifying the group annoucenments and managing chat group members (but not other admins).
+- Chat group admins: Admins are members that also have some administrative privileges, including modifying the group announcenments and managing chat group members (but not other admins).
 Admins are appointed by the chat group owner.
 - Chat group owner: The owner is the group member with the most authority.
 When a user creates a chat group, they automatically become the group owner.
 Owners have the most privileges in a chat group, including appointing group admins, modifying group announcements, and managing group members (including admins).
 Owners can also disband the group or transfer ownership to another member.

 ## Chat groups vs. chat rooms